dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   the date/time stamp of that heart rate.

 * `GET /api/status/<patient_id>`
-  should return a JSON containing the latest heart rate, as an integer, for the specified patient, whether this patient is currently tachycardic based on this most recently posted heart rate, and the date/time stamp of this most recent heart rate.
-The return JSON should look like:
+  should return a dictionary in a JSON string containing the latest heart rate, as an integer, for the specified patient, whether this patient is currently tachycardic based on this most recently posted heart rate, and the date/time stamp of this most recent heart rate.
+The return dictionary/JSON string should look like:
   ```
   {
       "heart_rate": 100,